 3. No refunds will be offered on the event portion of your ticket, though accommodation refunds will be possible until January 30 2019.

-Please note that we are a very small team and cannot offer travel or accommodation advice.
+Please note that we do not have the resources to offer travel or accommodation advice.
 The Boghill Centre website offers more detailed location information.

 Image by Nikolai Astrup